chrisjm/ml-project-checklist/src/lib/data/ml-project-checklist-template.md

   - [ ] Perform one or two more quick iterations of the five previous steps
   - [ ] Shortlist the top three to five most promising models, preferring models that make different types of errors
 - [ ] Fine-tune your model
-  - [ ] Fine-tine the hyperparameters using cross-validation
+  - [ ] Fine-tune the hyperparameters using cross-validation
     - Treat your data transformation choices as hyperparameters, especially when you are not sure about them (e.g., if you're not sure whether to replace missing values with zeros or with the median value, or to just drop the rows)
     - Unless there are very few hyperparameter values to explore, prefer random search over grid search.
 If training is very long, you may prefer a Bayesian optimizer approach (e.g., using Gaussian process priors)
   - [ ] Try Ensemble methods.
 Combining your best model will often produce better performance than running them individually